Is it time for a new TV? Or maybe that 40-inch screen is starting to look kinda small?

 To Project or Not to Project

 There's no question that setting up a video projection system is more involved than simply replacing your existing TV with a new flat-panel that sits on a stand or hangs on your wall.
-A TV is a plug-and-play device with a built-in TV tuner and (often mediocre) sound system; you plug in a cable/satellite box, power it up and you're ready to go.
+A TV is a plug-and-play device with a built-in TV tuner and (often mediocre) sound system.

 The first step in setting up a projection system is figuring out where to put the screen and the projector.
 Projectors are typically suspended from the ceiling, and you'll need a wall with plenty of open space.

-Screens start at around 8 feet and go all the way up to 18 feet or more.
-In case you're wondering, an 8-foot screen with a movie-like 1.85:1 aspect ratio is 4 feet tall by just over 7 feet wide - 3 1/2 feet wider than a common 50-inch screen - while that 18-foot monster would be more than 15 feet wide and nearly 9 feet tall (as you can see, ceiling height becomes the limiting factor as you move up in screen size).
+Screens start at around eight feet and go all the way up to 18 feet or more.
+In case you're wondering, an eight-foot screen with a movie-like 1.85:1 aspect ratio is 4 feet tall by just over 7 feet wide — three-and-a-half feet wider than a common 50-inch screen — while that 18-foot monster would be more than 15 feet wide and nearly 9 feet tall (as you can see, ceiling height becomes the limiting factor as you move up in screen size).

 When you consider the size of these screens, you begin to understand the allure of a projection system.
 Of course, there are a few other things to take into consideration before you decide to go the projector route:

 You need a decent-size room, preferably one that can be darkened.
-Ambient light will wash out the projected image, which means you can't really watch TV in the daytime with the shades up or in the evening with the lights on.
-Well, you can, but the picture will be compromised.
+Ambient light will wash out the projected image, which means you can't really watch a movie or show in the daytime with the shades up or in the evening with the lights on.

 While it's true that you can ameliorate the effects of ambient light by choosing a super-bright projector and a special screen designed to reject ambient light, some degree of wash-out is inevitable.

-All else being equal, setting up a video projection system will cost considerably more than buying a 50 or 60-inch TV; of course, once you move up to screen sizes larger than 65 inches, projection becomes more competitive and may even be less expensive, depending on the type of TV technology and size (an 84-inch Ultra HD TV, for example, will set you back more than $10,000.)
+All else being equal, setting up a video projection system will cost considerably more than buying a 50 or 60-inch TV; of course, once you move up to screen sizes larger than 65 inches, projection becomes more competitive and may even be less expensive, depending on the type of TV technology and size.

 The lamp used as the projector's light source will need to be replaced every year or two, depending on how much you use the projector.